A journey across borders: An interview with René Luchsinger about his start at BPN in Switzerland and Mongolia

-We had the pleasure of conducting an inspiring interview with the new Country Director Mongolia, René Luchsinger, who started his new job in mid-May.
+We had the pleasure of conducting an inspiring interview with the new Country Director Mongolia, René Luchsinger, who took up his new position in mid-May.
 Find out how he experienced his start in two different countries, what challenges he overcame and what successes he has already achieved.

 René, how did you prepare for your work in Switzerland and Mongolia?